Local ornaments decorate Christmas tree at state capitol

 HARRISBURG — Visitors looking at the Christmas trees in the rotunda of the state capitol just might see some ornaments that were made in the senior centers of Jefferson County.

-Older adults from more than 70 Senior Community Centers in 35 counties across the commonwealth submitted ornaments in response to an annual request by the department.
+Older adults from more than 70 Senior Community Centers in 35 counties across the commonwealth submitted ornaments in response to an annual request by the Department of Aging.
 The tree will remain in the rotunda through the first week of January.

 She said the seniors “all had a good time making them and are planning on doing it again next year.
 This is an annual thing that we do at the centers.
 The seniors were thrilled to participate.
 Making crafts is not only fun but it helps the seniors with their dexterity and keeps them able to work with their hands, so this was a great activity for them.
 We had some that were made out of beads that had to be fed on to a pipe cleaner and then some that just used glue, so they had choices and were able to choose whatever they wanted to make.”